Prashles2/PHP-Currency-Convert-Class/README.md

 ## Readme

-This class will allow you convert currencies and also calculate how much you need in a specific currency to achieve a final amount in another currency.
+This class will allow you to convert currencies and also calculate how much you need in a specific currency to achieve a final amount in another currency.

 The class supports caching.
 The files will be cached daily.